My Work in Schools and Colleges

 - Mental Health Policy Development: the production of a mental health and wellbeing policy specific to your school.

 - Advice for Parents and Carers: during my work in schools I have developed mental health resources for school staff, along with parents and carers.
 This is to help raise awareness of mental health issues and assist them in supporting children and young people’s mental health.
-This resource is available for free here (link to Mental Health Tip Sheet).
+This resource is available for free here.
+I have also written advice for parents and carers on how they can look after themselves: here.

 Professional support is expensive and time-consuming; I therefore aim to educate and coach students, school staff, and parents or carers the skills to help themselves and others, so that professional support is no longer required at a sustained level.